 Infant Formula is provided to parents and caretakers of infants who are 12 months of age and younger two times each month.
 Guests are eligible to receive infant formula and other nutritional items based on the age of the child.
 Diapers and clothing are also available one time each month depending on availability.

 The Mission distributes a basic milk based infant formula.
 If a child needs a specialized non-milk based formula, then the parent or care taker needs to provide us with documentation from the child’s doctor that states which formula the child needs and how long the child needs that formula.
 We ask that all Infant Formula clients apply for WIC services.

 One in four children come from families that live with food insecurity.
-Food 4 Kids is a ministry of First Street Methodist Mission that sends food home for the weekend for 250 elementary aged children at Van Zandt-Guinn and T.A.
-Sims Elementary during the school year to relieve fear and worry about where their next meal will come from.
+Food 4 Kids is a ministry of First Street Methodist Mission that sends food home for the weekend for 350 elementary aged children at T.A.
+Sims, Van Zandt-Quinn, and Charles Nash Elementary schools during the school year to relieve fear and worry about where their next meal will come from.
 Groups of 10 are encouraged to come to First Street Methodist Mission for one hour between 9:00 am and noon, September through May to help pack backpacks.

 Clothing donations accepted: